 I think they will say ‘you spent years and billions of dollars training Doctors and reviewing their skills on Clinical Skills Assessments and CPD credited events that were largely ‘sponsored’ by pharma companies but you never actually had them document their consultations for patients or make it possible for their patients to provide feedback?‘

 I think they will say ‘you could see that there wouldn’t be a working day in the lives of the Doctors you trained that they would be without a smartphone loaded with rich medical content in their pocket but you thought it still would be okay to teach them in classrooms using printed textbooks and pieces of paper?‘

 I think they will say ‘you spent billions on expensive drugs and treatments but you never really took the time to ask patients and let them tell you what they actually wanted?‘

 I think they will say ‘you spent billions on expensive drugs and treatments but you never really took the time to measure the outcomes or to document what the patients who received them felt about them?
-Did no one ever tell you about the “If it isn’t written it never happened” approach?‘
+Had no one ever told you about the “If it isn’t written it never happened”/”what doesn’t get measured doesn’t get done” approach?‘

 I think they will say ‘you spent hundreds of millions of taxpayers money providing undocumented advice to patients that you didn’t know and had never properly listened to?‘